Rob Flockhart (rugby union): Administrative career

-He was bullish about the finances of the SRU.
-"It's hugely pleasing.
-It helps drive Agenda 3, but the whole change in the past decade has been absolutely remarkable.
-The idea that we were so strung up with debt that it was difficult to do any forward planning until the debt was reduced means that the financial results allows us to show that we can handle debt and focus on future projects.
+As his presidency was concluding, Flockhart spoke about the finances of the SRU: "The idea that we were so strung up with debt that it was difficult to do any forward planning until the debt was reduced means that the financial results allows us to show that we can handle debt and focus on future projects.
 There have been eight consecutive sell-outs at BT Murrayfield.
 67,000 at the Samoa game.
 The performances of the Men's and Women's national teams, as well as Glasgow and Edinburgh, have all contributed to these recent figures; you don't get to turn over £57 million unless there are big crowds at the very biggest games and successful teams are at the root of that.
 The turnover means that we can fund better professional teams but more importantly, we can fund club investment and the intention is to put more and more into the domestic game.
 The three strands of Agenda 3 – the Finance, Performance and Participation – money is needed for all of these.
 When I was elected I promised that I would try and brings clubs to the forefront of everything that happened at BT Murrayfield, which I think there's no denying has been the focus.
-Clubs wanted change and that's what Agenda 3 has tried to produce.
-There will be more discussion of course, and that's absolutely welcome; the finance allows other things to happen."
+Clubs wanted change and that's what Agenda 3 has tried to produce."